 During Preparation for a meeting this week I was running numbers and comparing options for a couple in California.
 They had recently been to a dinner seminar to get some answers to retirement questions.
 Of course the follow-up meeting included an annuity pitch so they decided to do some research online to verify whether they were getting the best deal.

 Sound familiar?
-It should since most of you have done the same thing so I’m writing this remind everyone of the basic premise behind how I work.
+It should since most of you have done the same thing so I’m writing this to remind everyone of the basic premise behind how I work.

 Jack and Beth are both 67 years old, plan to work for three more years and retire at 70 when social security can be maximized.
 With substantial growth in their portfolio over the past few years they decided now might be a good time to reduce risk and set an income plan in place.